paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 > - The `top` tool displays a total usage of more than 100 percent if the process is multithreaded and spans more than one CPU.
 >

-Now, look at the `dd` processed line from above output:
+Now, look at the `dd` process lines from above output:

 ```output
 PID USER      PR  NI    VIRT    RES    SHR S  %CPU  %MEM     TIME+ COMMAND